Back To Search Results

 Epidemiology

-A recent 2020 NCI-funded study modeled the natural history of DCIS using a combination of two population models and six submodels.
+Overall, breast cancer is the most common cancer in women in the United States.
+In women aged 50 to 64 years of age, the risk of DCIS is as high as 88 per 100,000 women.[4]
+Today, 20% to 25% of breast cancer diagnosed in the United States is DCIS.
+This has increased concurrently with screening mammography, as a significant percentage of DCIS is first identified on screening mammography.
+In the pre-screening mammography era, less than 5% of newly diagnosed breast cancers were DCIS.
+A recent 2020 NCI-funded study modeled the natural history of DCIS using a combination of 2 population models and 6 submodels.
 They found that 36% to 100% of DCIS progressed to invasive breast cancer without surgical excision or treatment, with a mean progression time of 0.2 to 2.5 years.
 DCIS overdiagnosis ranged from 3.1% to 65.8%.
 They concluded that the majority of DCIS would progress to invasive breast cancer.
-However, the wide variation has to do with the heterogeneity and subtype variation within DCIS, and that more study needs to be done for various subtypes.[5]
+However, the wide variation has to do with the heterogeneity and subtype variation within DCIS, and more studies need to be done on various subtypes.[5]

 Other risk factors contribute to the progression of DCIS to invasive breast cancer.
 As a woman ages from birth to death, the probability of developing invasive breast cancer is 12.3% or 1 in 8.[6]
 Increased exposure to estrogen can also increase the risk of developing breast cancer.
 The use of hormone replacement therapy in postmenopausal women has been associated with an increased risk of breast cancer.[7]
 Additionally, a high endogenous level of estrogen increases the risk of breast cancer; this can be approximated by age at first menarche, age at menopause, and age at first live birth.
 Alcohol use is associated with an increased risk of breast cancer as well.
-Patients with first degree relatives with breast cancer are at a higher risk of breast cancer.
+Patients with first-degree relatives with breast cancer are at a higher risk of breast cancer.

 Histopathology

-Ductal carcinoma in situ is a clonal proliferation of epithelial cells in the breast ductal-lobular unit confined to the myoepithelial cell basement membrane.
-This confinement to the myoepithelial cell layer demarcates it from invasive breast carcinoma.
+Normal breast ducts terminate into a terminal duct lobular unit (TDLU).
+See Image.
+Terminal Duct Lobular Unit.
+The duct ends into lobules made up of small glandular structures called acini.
+A bilayer of cells lining the ductal-lobular system consists of inner luminal epithelial cells and outer luminal myoepithelial cells.
+Most breast lesions (benign or malignant) develop in the TDLU.
+DCIS is a clonal proliferation of epithelial cells in the breast ductal-lobular unit confined to the myoepithelial cell basement membrane.
+This confinement demarcates it from invasive breast carcinoma.
 Immunostains can be performed to show myoepithelial cell retention, such as cytokeratin 5/6, smooth muscle myosin, and p63 (see Image.
 Myoepithelial Cell Layer).
-Histologically, DCIS is classified by architecture features, nuclear grade, and/ or the presence of necrosis.
+Histologically, DCIS is classified by architecture features, nuclear grade, or the presence of necrosis.

 History and Physical